Well, it’s that time of year again. It’s Valentine’s Day. If you’re like me, you don’t have a (human) valentine. Let me tell you something:

 The Female Power Valentine

-Last year, I was a bit of a sad valentine.
+A few years ago, I was a bit of a sad valentine.
 This year, I’m all about me and how I deserve to treat myself and do good things.
 A lot of the same things carry over from the sad, single valentine, but in a different light.

 Wine – You’re not drinking to forget.
 You are drinking to have a good time!
 Maybe you’re with your girlfriends and you’re trying a bunch of different wines.
 This is a way to have fun with it.

 Food – Girl, binge on everything.
 Spending Valentine’s Day alone/single is not the day to be on a diet.
 Was anyone ever genuinely happy after eating a salad?
+Get the sweets, but also make that truffle pasta you’ve been dying to try.
+Be creative in the kitchen.

 Treat yourself! – Buy that pair of shoes you wanted.
 Get a pedicure.
 Just do something that day that makes you happy.